jonatan-roytgarts/reddit-clone/README.md

 Reddit forum replica coded in Django.

 # run server
-in the terminal: python3 manage.py runserver
+in the terminal: '''python3 manage.py runserver'''

 # browse
-in the browser type: http:www.localhost/8000
+in the browser type: '''localhost:8000'''